altmattr/mq-magic/stem_club/2_building_models.md

 # Test your model

 Try out the following variations:
- * move to a different location
+ * Move to a different location
- * try holding the item in a different orientation
+ * Try holding the item in a different orientation
- * have different people holding the items
+ * Have different people holding the items
- * try variants of the items
+ * Try variants of the items

 Note in your lab book which variants worked, and which ones did not.